isMandyCoding/strongmind-pizza-manager/README.md

 ## Features

 - Written in modern React written in Typescript, only functional components with hooks
-- A variety of custom light-weight UI components such as inputs, buttons, cards, etc.
 - Scalable design implementation with Theme UI with custom reusable compoments such as inputs, buttons, cards, etc.
 - Simple local React state management only using context when state is needed more globally rather than Redux
 - API written in TypeScript and using TypeORM